Skip to content

 Using “sudo sbctl create-keys” command user can create secure keys on the trusted system.

 For demonstration purposes, we use pre-generated secure keys which are unsecure as whoever has keys can break into the system.
-Currently, the Secure Boot feature is enabled in debug builds only, since secure key creation requires sudo rights.
+Secure Boot enrollment is performed by the installer when invoked with -s.
+The installer uses the key material staged at /etc/ghaf/secureboot/keys and enrolls PK/KEK/db using EFI authentication files (.auth).